 T-shirt design short-cuts

 Learning a new category and new skills takes time.
-Not everyone has the patience for that.
-We did look at a few short-cuts, and so there’s some potential T-shirt shop learnings there too.
+Not everyone has the patience.
+So, we looked at a few short-cuts.
+And there’s some possible T-shirt shop learnings there too.

-There are designers selling bundles of T-shirt designs that you can edit and adapt.
-For example, we see this offer from tshirtbundles.com pop-up regularly on our Facebook feed for 1,000 designs at US$70.
+There are designers selling bundles of T-shirt designs you can edit and adapt.
+For example, we see this offer from tshirtbundles.com pop-up regularly on our Facebook feed.
+1,000 designs at US$70.

 That’s good value at $0.07 per design.
 But think about how they make money selling at that price.

 They won’t just be selling those designs to you.
-Anyone else could also buy those designs.
-You won’t stand out, and standing out is important in all markets, but especially this one. (see our article on e-Commerce competitive advantage for more on why your brand needs to stand out).
+Anyone else can also buy those designs.
+You won’t stand out.
+And standing out is important in all markets, but especially this one. (see our competitive advantage article for more on why your brand needs to stand out).

 T-shirt designs also come up regularly on freelance sites.
-We covered a similar theme in our recent blog on the value of writing, but designer rates for T-shirts seem to be even more cut-throat on pricing.
+We covered a similar theme in our recent blog on the value of writing.
+But T-shirt designer rates seem to be even more cut-throat.

-You can pick up a single design from between $7 and $35, with rates going up the more revisions you ask for.
-Even the designers who seem more established on there, only seem to be charging $60 – $80 per design.
+You can pick up a single design from between $7 and $35.
+Rates go up the more revisions you ask for.
+Even the more established designers only seem to be charging $60 – $80 per design.

-Looking at that cost, and lets say a $5 profit per T-Shirt sold on something like Spreadshirt, you’d have to look at the quality of the designer and wonder whether they could design something that would sell the 12 – 16 T-shirts you’d need just to break even.
+Looking at that cost, and say a $5 profit per T-Shirt, you’d have to wonder whether they could design something good enough to sell the 12 – 16 T-shirts you’d need just to break even.